 Businesses should act now given some of the rules have already taken effect.
 Next steps may include:

 1. Consider whether your business uses the same professional services firm for both audit and tax/ other non-audit services and whether there is an independence concern, perceived or actual?

 2. Consider whether your business falls within the definition/list of an OEPI and whether the amended rules, or new FRC audit independence rules will apply to you.

 3. If you are not impacted by the new independence rules, consider whether the Board are comfortable in using the same advisor for both audit and nonaudit services, given perceived independence and changing industry landscape.

 4. If impacted by the revisions, consider potential solutions, which may be to begin the process of retendering the restricted service to another provider.
 This should be done as soon as possible to allow enough time for handover and completion of work.

-If you are an existing audit client of Smith & Williamson, your team will be in touch with you to discuss these changes.
+If you are an existing audit client of Evelyn Partners, your team will be in touch with you to discuss these changes.

 Frequently Asked Questions

 What should I do if our auditor currently provides a now restricted non-audit service?

 You should firstly speak to your auditor, and then consider alternative providers for the now restricted services.